yangste333/education_inequality/README.md

 # Education Inequality

+# Authors
+Stephen Yang

+# Description
 This project's goal is to determine if socioeconomic factors potentially have a bearing on school performance.

+# Requirements
+All analysis was done using Jupyter Notebook through Google Colab.

 # Data
 School ACT and SAT data was collected from Edgap.org.
 Some information from schools was also gathered from the National Center for Education Statistics.